These pages are based in the United States

 while direct-marketing should be illegal.

-(you can get the stuff at the author's site).
+You can get/buy the software at the author's site.

 If you're shut down for spamming or uploading warez, I don't care.